pubsubdb/pubsubdb/docs/model_driven_development.md

     - `output`: The output data model.
     - `activities`: An object that contains the activities (nodes) within the graph.
 Each activity has a unique key and consists of properties such as title, type, input, output, and job.
     - `transitions`: An object that defines the flow between activities based on specified conditions.
 Each key in the transitions object corresponds to an activity key, and its value is an array of transition objects.
-    - `hooks`: An event or message that a sleeping activity is subscribed to, which will awaken the it
+    - `hooks`: An event or message that a sleeping activity is subscribed to, which will awaken it
 - `@pipes`: A functional mapper that allows for data transformation and manipulation between activities using various functions.

 The JSON structure of the model is designed to be easy to read and modify, allowing developers to understand the application's logic and behavior at a glance.
 By using a JSON-based format, the model can be easily shared, versioned, and integrated into various programming languages and platforms.